 On January 27, at the special conference in Seoul, the Korean Electronic Sports Association (KeSPA) successfully promoted e-sports to the second-level sports disciplines.
 So far we are talking about recognition of eSports only by the Korean Committee.
 In order to qualify for something serious, IOC itself must be recognized.

 As a sport, they are betting on eSports.
 To do this, there are many sites that allow you to put both real money and in-game items.

 Cybersport in popularity already bypasses some of the traditional sports.
 Competitions in CS: GO, Dota 2, League of Legends, Overwatch, Hearthstone and other disciplines gather millions of fans around the monitors.
-And the number of fans of computer battles is only growing.
+And the number of fans of leather accessories is only growing.

 Already, almost all bookmakers offer their clients e-sports bets.
 They cover both major local events and semi-professional competitions.

 - totals and odds for cards and frags;